kimsappi/website-status/README.md

 pip3 install -r requirements.txt
 python3 app.py /path/to/config # path can also be a URL to a JSON file

+# Finally, you can run the tests if you want
+./test.sh
 ```

 # Configuration